 SUBMISSION REQUIREMENTS

+SECTION POINTS

+BUILDING INFORMATION

+Building Details:

+Enter the following information in the portal section: Number of floors in the building BOMA Certified Total Building Area Square Footage BOMA Certified Office Rentable Area Square Footage Other Certified Rentable Area Square Footage (where applicable) such as lab space, retail space, other mixed or multi-use areas).
+Year Constructed or Open

-SECTION POINTS BUILDING INFORMATION 2 Describe the following: Building Description: Provide a summary of the physical description of the building(s), property, and location.
-Maximum of 3 50 words Executive Summary (2 Points) Provide an overall summary of the property's (building, office park, etc.) overarching policy for environmental, sustainability, energy efficiency, wellness, etc. Describe the policies and philosophy of the property's ownership and management relating to this subject.
+O.1 Describe the following: Building Description: Provide a summary of the physical description of the building(s), property, and location.
+Maximum of 350 words

+O.2 Executive Summary (2 Points) Provide an overall summary of the property's (building, office park, etc.) overarching policy for environmental, sustainability, energy efficiency, wellness, etc. Describe the policies and philosophy of the property's ownership and management relating to this subject including benchmarking and direct environmental impact.
 Include if the project was built with this philosophy in mind or if it was implemented after construction and why this concept is important.
+Include examples of documented changes from inception of the policy that support ESG initiatives.

-Maximum of 600 words Organizational chart for staff with qualifications Copy of any certifications and/or awards that have been achieved that are not related to ENERGY STAR® or BOMA BEST (optional) Provide the following photographs of your building(s): 2 Exterior with one showing surrounding grounds and one showing the entire building.
-1 Interior (lobby and hallways) 1 Standard tenant area 1 Central plant or main mechanical room (chiller, fire pump or boiler room) 2 Additional photographs, the subject matter of which is the entrant's choice Provide the following Awards Ceremony Photographs: In addition to the competition photos, all regional and International entrants must upload one high-resolution (minimum 300 dpi, 1,500 pixels wide or larger) color JPEG (JPG) of the building's exterior for display at the awards ceremonies.
-Also, a photograph (JPEG) of the management team (minimum 300 dpi, 750 pixels wide or larger) responsible for daily management of the building(s) is required.
+Maximum of 600 words

+0.3 Attach the following: 0.3.a - Organization chart for staff with qualifications 0.3.b - Copy of any certifications and/or awards that have been achieved.
+0.3.c - TOBY Inspection Verification (provided by your local BOMA Association)

+0.4 Provide the following photographs of your building(s):

+- 0.4.a 2 Exterior with one showing surrounding grounds and one showing the entire building. - 0.4.b 1 Interior (lobby and hallways) - 0.4.c 1 Standard tenant area - 0.4.d 1 Central plant or main mechanical room (chiller, fire pump or boiler room) - 0.4.e 2 Additional photographs, the subject matter of which is the entrant's choice

+0.5 Provide the following Awards Ceremony Photographs:

+- 0.5.a In addition to the competition photos, all regional and International entrants must upload one high-resolution (minimum 300 dpi, 1,500 pixels wide or larger) color JPEG (JPG) of the building's exterior for display at the awards ceremonies. - 0.5.b Also, a photograph (JPEG) of the management team (minimum 300 dpi, 750 pixels wide or larger) responsible for daily management of the building(s) is required.

+Total of 11 attachments required - 1 optional - TOTAL 12 attachments

-ECT ION 1: CLIMATE CHANGE & ENVIRONMENTAL RISK 20 MENT ollowing: 3 1. ( Climat e Change Risk Assessment & Management term risks to the building and site in the face of climate change?
+SECTION 1: CLIMATE CHANGE & ENVIRONMENTAL RISK MANAGEMENT

+1.1 - Climate Change Risk Assessment & Management

+- a.
+Have you completed a climate change risk assessment to understand long-term risks to the building and site in the face of climate change?
 If so, please describe.
-(EXAMPLE: changes in long-term weather patterns; changes in the frequency of extreme weather events and natural hazards; rising sea levels; increased desertification, etc.) Describe tools used to measure and monitor greenhouse gas emissions or carbon impacts.
-C. Describe the building's current carbon management plan and carbon reduction targets.
-(Example: purchase renewable credits or carbon offsets, etc.) d.
+(EXAMPLE: changes in long-term weather patterns: changes in the frequency of extreme weather events and natural hazards; rising sea levels; increased desertification, etc.) - b.
+Describe tools used to measure and monitor greenhouse gas emissions or carbon impacts. - c.
+Describe the building's current carbon management plan and carbon reduction targets.
+(Example: purchase renewable credits or carbon offsets, etc.) - d.
 Describe the building's climate change resilience plan and how it proposes the building will adapt to expected future risks, including measures and design features to address potential consequences of long-term climate change.
-(Example: extreme weather events, water scarcity, increase in ambient temperature, etc.) e.
-Describe measures to enhance, restore and protect the local ecosystem from climate change risks, biodiversity loss, habitat degradation, or pollution.
-(Examples: exterior site maintenance policy, façade cleaning, landscape 2.
-Enviro management, urban heat island effect, erosion and sedimentation control; irrigation monitoring, stormwater management, light pollution reduction, etc.) nmental Risk Assessment & Management a.
-Describe environmental risk assessments completed to understand issues of environmental concern affecting the property?
-How frequently are they conducted?
-Describe the most recent audit - when was it completed, by whom, what parameters were assessed, and the findings?
-Does the report confirm that the property is in compliance with regulatory requirements? b.
-Describe environmental management plans and procedures in place to address these environmental concerns?
-Please describe at least 3 concerns. c. d.
-Describe emergency response plans to protect against natural, technological, human-induced, or other hazards?
-(Examples: pandemic preparedness, disaster recovery, crisis management, training and drills, fire protection, testing, maintenance, awareness, notification protocols, etc.) Describe the training program for Operations and Maintenance staff.
-3. I nnova Describe any innovations in this area such as carbon neutrality plans, "net zero" plans, etc. ,750 words ach t he foll owing: Climate
+(Example: extreme weather events, water scarcity, increase in ambient temperature, etc.) - Describe measures to enhance, restore and protect the local ecosystem from climate change risks, biodiversity loss, habitat degradation, or pollution.
+(Examples: exterior site maintenance policy, façade cleaning, landscape management, urban heat island effect, erosion and sedimentation control; irrigation monitoring, stormwater management, light pollution reduction, etc.)